Córdoba Patio Festival: Complete Guide

-Scarlet geraniums, perfumed jasmine, brilliant whitewashed walls: explore 50+ free flowering patios, a living UNESCO heritage tradition at the heart of Córdoba's historic neighborhoods.
+Scarlet geraniums, perfumed jasmine, brilliant whitewashed walls: 64 free patios open this May, a living UNESCO heritage tradition at the heart of Córdoba's historic neighborhoods.

 Key facts at a glance